JonathanReeve/course-word-embeddings/content/syllabus.md

 **Chatroom**: [DHSI2021 Word Embeddings, on Matrix](https://matrix.to/#/!NfrKxmoXbgbyylMTzE:matrix.org?via=matrix.org).
 We'll use this room for all of our communication.
 A good program for Matrix chat is [Element](https://element.io/), available for Web, Android, iOS, MacOS, Windows, and Linux.

-**WARNING**: This syllabus is very much still a work-in-progress, and likely won't be complete until the course start date, in June 2021.

 ## Course Description